tucna/tPixelGameEngine/README.md

 # tPixelGameEngine
 Simple engine based on **Javidx9**'s `oclPixelGameEngine` - https://github.com/OneLoneCoder/olcPixelGameEngine

 The biggest difference in comparisson with the original is *DirectX 11* based rendering instead of *OpenGL*.
 Because of that it is necessary to distribute shader binaries together with the engine file.
+Also, keep in mind that as a result of the switch to *DirectX* all `linux` related parts of code become unsuable thus they were deleted.

 # Usage
 Usage is the same as for the original version.
 You should add the header file from `engine` folder to your project and also you **must put there two shader files `vs.cso` and `ps.cso`**.
 After that you should write a new class, derive from `tDX::PixelGameEngine` and that is basically it.
 Check a code: